HannaZhao/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
 Getting and Cleaning Data Course Project

 The data retrieving and manipulation(transformation) proceeds automatically.
+You don't need to set additional parameters.
+But be aware to properly set the working directory!

 Inputs are:
 * "./data/UCI HAR Dataset/features.txt"